The East Hanningfield Curriculum

 East Hanningfield Curriculum Intent

-OUR KEY VALUES ARE FOR:
+OUR KEY VALUES, demonstrated in and through our curriculum, ARE FOR:

-Our community to show kindness
+Our community to show responsibility

 Our community to show compassion

 Our community to work and support each other

 - We have designed our curriculum to meet the needs and the interests of the children and families who are part of our community.
 The curriculum is fluid and is reshaped regularly to address current issues that may be either pertinent to our school community e.g vandalism in the local area or wider, global issues such as the war in Ukraine or plastic pollution in the oceans.
 Our curriculum is broad and balanced and inspires children to question and investigate the world around them.